tracetronic/ecu.test-diff/docs/DeveloperGuide.md

 web-ext build
 ```

-This tooling also provides help in the ['signing process](https://extensionworkshop.com/documentation/develop/extensions-and-the-add-on-id/)
+This tooling also provides help in the [signing process](https://extensionworkshop.com/documentation/develop/extensions-and-the-add-on-id/)
 which is required for the use of add-ons without a debug-mode in firefox.

 ## Testing / Linting / Code formatting